AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/classes/TextNode.md

 **IMPORTANT:** This is currently ***experimental only*** and should not be used in any add-ons you will be distributing until it has been declared stable.
 To use it, you will first need to set the `experimentalApis` flag to `true` in the [`requirements`](../../../manifest/index.md#requirements) section of the `manifest.json`.

-Sets the layout mode of the text node "frame."
+Sets the layout mode of the TextNode "frame."
-Throws if changing text layout to/from Dynamic or Circular layout when the text contains font(s) unavailable to the current user.

-If this TextNode is part of a multi-frame text content flow, it must be configured to use AreaTextLayout.
+If this TextNode is part of a multi-frame text content flow, it must be configured to use [AreaTextLayout](../interfaces/AreaTextLayout.md).
 Other layout modes are only available for single-frame text.

+#### Throws

+if changing text layout to/from [TextType.magicFit](../enumerations/TextType.md#magicfit) or [TextType.circular](../enumerations/TextType.md#circular) layout when the text contains font(s) unavailable to the current user.

+#### Throws

+if TextNode is part of a multi-frame text content flow and the layout is not [AreaTextLayout](../interfaces/AreaTextLayout.md).

 #### Parameters